cbfannin/ahk_for_gaming/GTAV/README.md

 **This documentation contains information on commonly used hotkeys that interact with the GTAO.**
 ## How to Use
 1. Install [https://www.autohotkey.com/](https://www.autohotkey.com/)
-1. Place GATV_Hotkeys.ahk somewhere on your computer, preferably in a folder since compiling will create additional files.
+1. Place GTAV_Hotkeys.ahk somewhere on your computer, preferably in a folder since compiling will create additional files.
 1. Right click on GTAV_Hotkeys.ahk and click Compile Script.
 This will create a GTAV_Hotkeys.exe.
 1. Start GTAV
 1. Right click on GTAV_Hotkeys.exe and run as administrator.